Bobby Roe

 Bobby Roe (born December 15, 1978) is an American actor, director, and screenwriter, primarily known for his film The Houses October Built and its sequel The Houses October Built 2.
-It was produced by Steven Schneider, whose hits include Paranormal Activity, Insidious, The Devil Inside and M. Night Shyamalan's The Visit, Split, Glass and Old.

 Career

 He grew up in Dallas, Texas and graduated from Plano Senior High School.
 Attended UCLA and was an All-American pitcher on their baseball team where he played alongside MLB All Star's Chase Utley, Eric Byrnes and Garrett Atkins.
 He was then cast as a stunt double for Roger Clemens in Zack Snyder's "Rocket Unit" Cingular commercial.
 Roe eventually received his masters in film at Loyola Marymount University and went on to be a writer/producer that helped launch Reelz Channel.
 He was originally cast as Mark Mulder in Moneyball when Steven Soderbergh was directing.

 Roe directed, wrote and starred in the film The Houses October Built in 2014, and its sequel The Houses October Built 2.
 His brother Mikey Roe, Zack Andrews, Jeff Larson, and Brandy Schaefer appear as themselves.
 Both he and Zack Andrews have also written the children's book Narah and the Unicorn - The Original Narwhal Story.

 According to Entertainment Weekly and Variety, Roe will direct and write a segment of the horror anthology, Isolation.

 Roe has been tapped to write and direct the shared horror universe film "A Wicked Tale" from the producers of The Walking Dead.

 Forbes and UploadVR released that Roe and Andrews, with the help of their company Haunt Society, helped create the first sanctioned virtual reality haunted house for Rec_Room_(video_game).

 Bloody Disgusting premiered the video game, Roe wrote and directed, Haunt Society's Nightmare Fuel for Fortnite.

 Bloody Disgusting announced his proof of concept film entitled "Will Helm" starring Spencer Charnas of Ice Nine Kills and Mara Marini.
 World Premiering at Sitges Film Festival and Screamfest Horror Film Festival.